Matt-Ng/Game-Mandem/README.md

 ## Limitations:

-The MBC needs to be fixed in the emulator in order for it to more advanced games.
+The MBC needs to be fixed in the emulator in order for it to more advanced games to work.
 This should not be a hard fix, will try my best to attend to this when I have the time!